 Lessons Learned Regarding WCS Server Design and Implementation

-This document provides lessons learned regarding a WCS server implementation for the Coordinated Energy and Water Cycle Observations Project (CEOP) Satellite Data Server, a NASA ACCESS project that provides a gateway between the Open-source Project for a Network Data Access Protocol (OPeNDAP) and WCS protocols.
+This document provides lessons learned regarding a Web Coverage Service (WCS) server implementation for the Coordinated Energy and Water Cycle Observations Project (CEOP) Satellite Data Server, a NASA Advancing Collaborative Connections for Earth System Science (ACCESS) project that provides a gateway between the Open-source Project for a Network Data Access Protocol (OPeNDAP) and WCS protocols.
 The gateway allows a user to use an OPeNDAP-enabled client to access satellite data held at a WCS server with services such as subsetting, reprojection, mosaicking and time series support.
 This Technical Note presents several challenges encountered in the design and implementation of the WCS server, mostly arising from user access patterns, as well as the approaches taken to address those challenges.

 This document has been deprecated and is for informational purposes only.

 The Lessons Learned Regarding WCS Server Design and Implementation was recommended for informational use as lessons learned March 2009.

 NASA Earth Science Community Recommendations for Use

 Interoperability prototypes such as those described in this technical note are of fundamental importance in helping developers and system architects understand the issues involved in bridging related science domains both in terms of protocols as well as information schemata.
 Users cite the following uses for this technical note: